khatiba/Model-Predictive-Controller/README.md

 For stricter center lane driving, I keep the high weight on delta, but also increase the `cte` and `epsi` weights.

+**Latency**

+The waypoints coordinates are in the map reference, these need to be transformed into the vehicles coordinate system to make it easier to run the MPC.
+After transforming the waypoints, the vehicle model is used to predict it's state one timestep into the future.
+By predicting the future state, this accounts for the latency in the controller.
+Another way would be using the last executed control and the cars current state.

 #### Installation
 This project requires the Udacity Term 2 Simulator which can be downloaded [here](https://github.com/udacity/self-driving-car-sim/releases).